A New View of Wintertime Air Pollution

 Specifically, targeting nitrogen oxides emitted by cars and power plants could initially actually increase harmful air pollution, the researchers reported in their new paper, out today in the AGU journal Geophysical Research Letters.

-“This is contrary to what is typically assumed and suggests a new way to mitigate this type of pollution in Salt Lake City, Denver, and beyond," said Caroline Womack, a CIRES scientist working in the NOAA Earth System Research Laboratory and lead author of the study.
+“This is contrary to what is typically assumed and suggests a new way to mitigate this type of pollution in Salt Lake City, Denver, and beyond," said Caroline Womack, a CIRES scientist working in the NOAA Earth System Research Laboratories and lead author of the study.

 Regulations and cleaner technologies have steadily improved air quality in the United States.
 Yet valleys in western states still experience high levels of particulate matter (PM2.5), or microscopic droplets suspended in air, during the winter.
 In Utah’s urban Salt Lake Valley, wintertime levels of PM2.5 exceed national air quality standards an average of 18 days per year.
 Denver often has the same problem in winter, when brown clouds hang over the city.